dracor-org/dracor-fuseki/README.md

 web interface, backed by the
 [Apache Jena TDB](https://jena.apache.org/documentation/tdb/) RDF triple store.

+The entrypoint for this image creates an empty dataset `/dracor` after starting the Fuseki server.

 ## License

 Different licenses apply to files added by different Docker layers: